divyanshu-rawat/My-Restaurant-App/README.md

 ### Installation Instructions :grey_exclamation:

-* clone or Download the repo. into any fresh temporary folder.
+* Clone or download the repo. into any fresh temporary folder.

-* cd into that root folder you just cloned locally.
+* Cd into that root folder you just cloned locally.

 * Open Json Server Folder.